ToolJet/ToolJet/docs/docs/Enterprise/superadmin.md

 ## License

-Manage the license of the instance from the Manage Instance Settings page.
-Super Admins can **update** the license of the instance from this page.
+Manage the instance license via the **Instance Settings** page.
+Super Admins have the capability to update the instance's license key from this page.

 Check out the [License](/docs/licensing) page for more details.